Online Master of Social Work (MSW) Programs with a Specialization in Military Social Work

 The master’s in military social work curriculum is essentially the core MSW curriculum as outlined by the CSWE plus two or more specialized courses in the practice of military social work.
 Students begin an MSW program by cultivating knowledge and skills in areas that include: theories of behavioral development and social environments; the structure and administration of social welfare programs; social science research methods; and the ethical practice of social work with individuals, families, and groups.
 They then move on to advanced coursework in specialized areas of clinical and macro social work, including classes that address issues specific to the practice of social work with active-duty military, veterans, and their families.

 As mandated by the CSWE, MSW programs must provide students with at least 900 hours of field education through placements that align with their area of specialization.
 For students in a military MSW program, placements may range from US Department of Veteran Affairs programs and military hospitals, to veterans advocacy programs and community organizations that assist service members and their families.

-Online Military Social Work Courses
+Common Courses in Online Military Social Work MSW Programs

 The following table provides an overview of typical courses in core MSW subjects as well as in specialized areas of military social work.
 The course descriptions and titles are derived from actual online MSW programs with a military social work track.